How To Prevent — & Treat — This Common Foot Problem

 If you've managed to avoid the intense heel pain of plantar fasciitis, we're impressed.
 In addition to being one of the most common causes of foot pain, plantar fasciitis is actually twice as likely to happen to women (though among young people, men and women suffer equally).
 Part of the reason it eventually strikes more women is that the condition is frequently linked to our choice of footwear.

 Plantar fasciitis hurts like crazy, but the good news is that it's a) preventable and b) very treatable.
-We talked to Jackie Sutera, DPM, to find out exactly why this frustrating foot problem happens and what you need to do to feel better.
+We talked to Jackie Sutera, DPM, a Vionic Innovation Lab member, to find out exactly why this frustrating foot problem happens and what you need to do to feel better.

 Plantar fasciitis hurts like crazy, but the good news is that it's a) preventable and b) very treatable.
-We talked to Jackie Sutera, DPM, to find out exactly why this frustrating foot problem happens and what you need to do to feel better.
+We talked to Jackie Sutera, DPM, a Vionic Innovation Lab member, to find out exactly why this frustrating foot problem happens and what you need to do to feel better.

 Advertisement